-We have proposed a new methodology for scalable inferences with partitioned data for big data applications.
-To the best of our knowledge, this study is one of the first attempts to derive high-dimensional confidence intervals using a split and conquer framework.
-Compared with inferences using the LDPE without splitting the data, the proposed method improves the computational speed by about K^2 times in a single computing device, and by about K^3 times if multiple devices are employed simultaneously.
-We prove theoretically that the length of the confidence intervals constructed using the partitioned approach is asymptotically equivalent to that without splitting the data, along with a significantly larger upper bound on the split sizes.
+We have proposed a new methodology of scalable inference with partitioned data to adapt to big data applications.
+To the best of our knowledge, it is among the first attempts for deriving high-dimensional confidence intervals in a split and conquer framework.
+Compared with inference by LDPE without splitting the data, the suggested method improves the computational speed by about $K^2$ times in a single computing device and about $K^3$ times if multiple devices are employed simultaneously.
+Theoretically, we prove that the length of the confidence intervals constructed by the partitioned approach is asymptotically equivalent to that without splitting the data, along with a significantly larger upper bound on the split sizes.
 Moreover, a refined inference procedure is developed to address the inflation issue under finite samples and large split sizes.
-Lastly, we suggest a bootstrap-assisted procedure for simultaneous inferences on a large number of coefficients.
-The results of our simulation studies are consistent with our theoretical results, and real data analyses show that the proposed partitioned approach can be more robust and resistent to heavy-tailedness and outliers.
+Last but not least, we suggest a bootstrap-assisted procedure for simultaneous inference on a large number of coefficients.
+Simulation studies are consistent with our theoretical results and real data analyses show that the proposed partitioned approach can be more robust and resistent to heavy-tailedness and outliers.

-In addition to the mean bagging estimator, we can also adopt other bagging estimators, such as the median, to further enhance the robustness of the partitioned approach.
+Besides the mean bagging estimator, we can also adopt some other bagging estimators such as the median to further enhance the robustness of the partitioned approach.
 It would be interesting to derive the theoretical properties and the noise factors based on other bagging estimators.
-Furthermore, we believe that the idea of deriving high-dimensional confidence intervals using a partitioned approach can be applied to other models, such as generalized linear models, to reduce the computational cost of the de-biasing step.
-Then, the key questions are about the upper bound on the split sizes, and how to develop an inference procedure with accurate confidence intervals under finite samples and large split sizes.
-These problems are beyond the scope of this research, and are left to future research.
+We also believe that the idea of deriving high-dimensional confidence intervals through a partitioned approach can be applied to other models such as generalized linear models to reduce the computational cost of the de-biasing step in broader applications.
+Then the key questions are about the upper bound on the split sizes and how to develop an inference procedure with accurate confidence intervals under finite samples and large split sizes.
+These problems are beyond the scope of the current paper and will be interesting topics for future research.

-Supplementary Material
+Supplementary Materials

-Proofs of the theoretical results are available in the online Supplementary Material.
+Proofs of the theoretical results are available in the Supplementary Materials.